LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.TRNA/README.md

 This example project contains the following files and folders
 1. *notebook_python/mrn_trna_notebook_app.ipynb*: The example Jupyter Notebook application for the deployed RTDS connection file
 2. *notebook_python/mrn_trna_notebook_app_rto.ipynb*: The example Jupyter Notebook application for the RTO connection file
+3. *notebook_python/.env.example*: The example ```.env``` file for the RTO connection notebook.
-3. *console/mrn_trna_console_app.py*: The example console application for the deployed RTDS connection file
+4. *console/mrn_trna_console_app.py*: The example console application for the deployed RTDS connection file
-4. *console/mrn_trna_console_rto.py*: The example console application  for the RTO connection  file
+5. *console/mrn_trna_console_rto.py*: The example console application  for the RTO connection  file
+6. *console/.env.example*: The example ```.env``` file for the RTO connection console application.
-5. *requirements.txt*: The basic dependencies configuration file
+7. *requirements.txt*: The basic dependencies configuration file
+8. *Dockerfile*: The RTO console application Dockerfile
+9. *Dockerfile-notebook*: The RTO notebook application Dockerfile
-6. *LICENSE.md*: Project's license file
+10. *LICENSE.md*: Project's license file
-7. *README.md*: Project's README file
+11. *README.md*: Project's README file
+12. .gitignore and .dockerignore: Docker and Git ignore files.

 ## <a id="how_to_run"></a>How to run this example